c-smile/sciter-js-sdk/docs/md/reactor/component-update.md

 Sciter's Reactor, in general, is all about components that employ Model-View-Controller idiom.

 You have some *data* to be presented to the user.
-User is able a) to *view* the data and manipulate it.
+User is able to *view* the data and manipulate it.
 Manipulation of data is a set of code functions and event handlers that, as a group, are named as *Controller*.

 ### Component Class